Deploying Your Static Site

 Setup

-1. Install wrangler: npm install -g wrangler
+1. Install wrangler: npm install -g wrangler (see Cloudflare Pages docs for details)

 2. Authenticate: wrangler login